mike20000208/DL02456_Project/README.md

 * FID_Calculation_MNIST.ipynb:

+    The main file to calculate FID score for trained data (trained by DDPM_MNIST.ipynb) also includes generating a series of images for display.

 * DDPM_CIFAR.ipynb:

     The main file for MNIST dataset, including model definition and training loop.

 * FID_Calculation_CIFAR.ipynb:

+    The main file to calculate FID score for trained data (trained by DDPM_CIFAR.ipynb) also includes generating a series of images for display.

 ## Members of this group